gernsoe/BeliefRevision/README.md

 these can be run by running `agm_postulates.py` by typing `py agm_postulates` in a terminal.

 When running the menu file, then a menu with 6 options will be shown.
 In order to choose an option, type the number in front of the desired option into the terminal.

-Each option is described in more detail [below](#menu-options).
+Each option is described in more detail under [menu options](#menu-options).
 For option 2-4, after choosing the option, you have to enter a propositional logic formula.

-The syntax for a propositional logic sentence can be seen [below](#formula-syntax).
+The syntax for a propositional logic sentence can be seen under [Formula Syntax](#formula-syntax).

 ## Menu Options
 1. 'See belief base': this option will simply print the current belief base into the console